alfin06/andalan-performance-portal/README.md

 # andalan-performance-portal
- Web portal to manage progress of the students and to generate the reports.
+Objective: Web portal to manage progress of the students and to generate the reports.
+Front-end: Vue.js
+Back-end: Laravel
+Database: MySQL